cha2812/Employee-Analytics-and-Insights-Exploring-HR-Metrics-and-Trends/README.md

 10. Long-Term Employee Retention: Indicates the number of employees who have been with the company for more than 10 years.

 ## Visualization
-To better understand our solutions and give better credence to our findings, we made some visualizations using Microsoft Power BI
+To better understand our solutions and give better credence to our findings, we made some visualizations using Microsoft Power BI.
+Also, attached to this project, is the Power BI file as well as SQL codes.

 ![](vis1.png)